frenck/spook/documentation/integrations/integration.md

 <br><br>

-The Riemann sum integral {term}`helper <helper>` caulcates <wiki:Riemann_sum> of the values provided by a source sensor.
+The Riemann sum integral {term}`helper <helper>` calculates the <wiki:Riemann_sum> of the values provided by a source sensor.
 The Riemann sum is an approximation of an **[integral](wiki:Integral)** by a [finite sum](wiki:Summation).

-This is most often used to calculate the total energy usage of a power meter, by using the power meter’s power consumption and the time between the measurements.
+This is most often used to calculate the total energy usage of a power meter by using the power meter’s power consumption and the time between the measurements.

 ## Devices & entities